52North/geocureTutorials/docs/01_Geocure_IntegrationWith_Leaflet.md

 See the following chapter [Leaflet options](#leaflet-options) for examples of `params` and `options` or consult the source code for the full example.

-### Geocure parameters
+### geocure parameters

 #### bbox
-Geocure accepts a bbox parameter.
+geocure accepts a bbox parameter.
 We use that like this:

 ````js
 switch(layer.title) {